DS12/haskell-class/tutorials/chapter2.md

 As you've seen briefly, there are many different kinds of data we interact with when writing programs.
 You've already seen `Integer`s like the numbers 1,2,3,4 ; `String`s like the series of characters `"hello world"` ; as well as lists like the collection of numbers `[1,2,3,4]`.
-One common kind is called a `Float` which represents a number with decimals.
+Another common kind is a `Float` which represents a number with decimals (for example, 1.2345).
-For example, 1.2345.
 These different kinds of data referred to as different "types".
 By thinking  about the type of our data, we can catch mistakes before we actually execute our code.
 And whether we like to admit it or not, we are always dealing with types (even when the language doesn't make it explicit) because we make implicit assumptions in our code.
 For example: